 -Childcare: reserved spots - Gladstone administration is working on this

 - 1. Fellowship Incentives - develop a list of grants that include Indirect costs.
-List the different types of grants such as international grants, NRSA, CIRM etc
+List the different types of grants such as international grants, NRSA, CIRM etc – work with Ricky Brown

 - 3. Loans for housing - have this changed from lump sum for everyone to a reimbursement type of program